Tedyyy-Albur/fineract-advancly/README.md

 Run the following commands:
 1. `./gradlew createDB -PdbName=fineract_tenants`
 1. `./gradlew createDB -PdbName=fineract_default`
-1. `./gradlew bootRun`
+1. `./gradlew devRun`

 <br>INSTRUCTIONS: How to build the JAR file
 ============
 1. Clone the repository or download and extract the archive file to your local directory.
 2. Run `./gradlew clean bootJar` to build a modern cloud native fully self contained JAR file which will be created at `fineract-provider/build/libs` directory.
 3. As we are not allowed to include a JDBC driver in the built JAR, download a JDBC driver of your choice.
-For example: `wget https://downloads.mariadb.com/Connectors/java/connector-java-3.3.2/mariadb-java-client-3.3.2.jar`
+For example: `wget https://dlm.mariadb.com/4174416/Connectors/java/connector-java-3.5.2/mariadb-java-client-3.5.2.jar`
 4. Start the jar and pass the directory where you have downloaded the JDBC driver as loader.path, for example: `java -Dloader.path=. -jar fineract-provider/build/libs/fineract-provider.jar` (does not require external Tomcat)

-NOTE: we cannot upgrade to version 3.0.x of the MariaDB driver just yet; have to wait until 3.0.4 is out for a bug fix.

 The tenants database connection details are configured [via environment variables (as with Docker container)](#instructions-to-run-using-docker-and-docker-compose), e.g. like this: